2022 Iowa Catholic Conference

 All men and women have been created in the image and likeness of God.
 Human life should be protected from conception until natural death as a basic requirement of a just and moral society.

 - Every person has basic human rights and is entitled to basic human necessities, such as food, housing, clean water and air, education, health care, and productive work for fair wages.

-- Threats to human life from abortion, the death penalty or doctor-assisted suicide are never acceptable.
+- Threats to human life from abortion, the death penalty or assisted suicide are never acceptable.

 Parents have the right to choose the kind of education best suited to the needs of their children.
 Public policy should assist parents in exercising that right.